In 2008 I worked in a restaurant as a waiter.

 I had been in the restaurant business since at least 14 years old.
 By the age of 23, in 2008, I worked at Enzos Restaurant, one of the best authentic Italian restaurants in The Bronx at the time.

-You see, I graduated during the financial crisis and off the peak of the outsourcing of technical jobs.
+You see, I graduated during the financial crisis and right off the peak of the outsourcing of technical jobs.
 I was struggling to get my career started, so I was forced to work in the restaurant.
 My family needed money and I could not play around with the opportunity.
 But I didn't view it as beneath me or as a temporary thing; I thought I might be doing it forever.
 So I may as well get good at it.
 Besides the long hours, I worked incredibly hard to make sure customers had a fantastic dining experience.

 The owner of Enzos, Enzo DiRendi, was in a zugzwang.

 A zugzwang is a situation in chess where your opponent is obligated to put you in a winning position.
 It is your opponent's turn to make a move, and that move will put you in an advantageous position.
-I had played a lot of chess in my youth, and I knew all about accumulating so much value that eventually, my opponents would be forced to pay it back.
+I had played a lot of chess in my youth, and I knew all about accumulating so much value little by little that eventually, my chess opponents would be forced to pay it back.

 "...the initial position is decisive Zugzwang."- Jon Speelman, The Observer Sunday 9 June 1996